gerarddejong/sony-vaio-keyboard-utility/README.md

 #Acknowledgements

-This code is a modified version of the asus scripts already shipped with Elementary OS.
+This code is a modified version of the /etc/acpi/asus-keyboard-backlight.sh script already shipped with Elementary OS.